yangdangfu/data_utils/readme.md

 python main_sync.py
 ```

 to sync files from FTP server to local directory using the information provided in file `default.csv`.
-About the CSV file, the user can refer to [About the CSV file](#csv) for more.
+About the CSV file, the user can refer to [About the CSV file](#csv) for more details.

 ---